Repast (film)

-Repast (めし, Meshi) is a 1951 Japanese drama and shomin-geki film directed by Mikio Naruse and starring Setsuko Hara.
+Repast (めし, Meshi) is a 1951 Japanese drama and shōshimin-eiga film directed by Mikio Naruse and starring Setsuko Hara.
 It is based on the final and unfinished novel by Fumiko Hayashi, and was the first in a series of adaptations of her work by the director.

 Plot

 Michiyo has moved from Tokyo to settle down in Osaka with her salaryman husband, whom she married against her parents' wishes.
-A few years later into the marriage, her husband treats her carelessly, and she is slowly worn down by domestic drudgery.
+A few years into the marriage, her husband treats her carelessly, and she is slowly worn down by domestic drudgery.
 The situation worsens when her pretty niece, fleeing from her parents' plans for an arranged marriage, comes to stay and the husband responds to her flirtatious behaviour.
-Dissatisfied with his efforts to improve their household life, she leaves with her niece for Tokyo to stay with her family for a time, but finally returns, resigning to marital conventions.
+Dissatisfied with his efforts to improve their household life, she leaves with her niece for Tokyo to stay with her family for a while, but finally returns, resigning to marital conventions.